 Job Market Information

-Use the LMI for All website to check fast facts about a career of your choice.
+Use the LMI for All widget to check fast facts about a career you're interested in.

 The Institute for Employment Research gives up to date information relevant to different industries, with an overview of types of jobs in each industry, skills employers want and employment trends in the UK.